Our Mission...Our Story

-The first seed of GRACEPOINT was planted in 2012, when 2 mothers, Molly Holm and Angie Strack both found themselves searching for the best school to serve their dyslexic sons.
+The first seed of GRACEPOINT was planted in 2012 when 2 mothers, Molly Holm and Angie Strack both found themselves searching for the best school to serve their dyslexic sons.
 As overwhelming as starting a school seemed at the time, with the leadership of Brenda Fitzgerald, Executive Director of the Georgia Educational Training Agency, the doors of GRACEPOINT opened just 6 months later with a mere 4 students.
-GRACEPOINT will begin its 7th year in the fall with an enrollment of 120 students.
-Ms. Holm serves GRACEPOINT as a board member, and Ms. Strack as Middle School Director and a Morphology teacher.
+GRACEPOINT is in its 10th year serving 130 students in grades 1-8.
+Ms. Holm serves as a board member and Ms. Strack as Acting Head of School.

 Our Statement of Faith...

-- GRACEPOINT is accredited through the Georgia Accrediting Agency.
+- GRACEPOINT is accredited through the Georgia Accrediting Agency, SAIS and AdvancedEd.

-- GRACEPOINT's enrollment has grown from 4 students to 120 students in six years.
+- GRACEPOINT’s enrollment has grown from 4 students to 136 students since 2012.

 - GRACEPOINT offers a challenging curriculum in all academic areas for our students.